 The Mapex Venus is undoubtedly the best entry-level drum set on the market at the moment.
 It’s made for new drummers who are buying their first kit, and it gives you everything you need to start playing straight from the box.

-The drum shells have nine plies of poplar, and they sound very decent for the price this kit comes at.
+The drum shells have nine plies of poplar, and they sound very decent for the price this kit comes at, in my opinion.
 They’re easy to tune, and you can make them sound amazing with a bit of muffling.

-The Poplar drum shells have very precisely cut SONIClear bearing edges, similarly to the higher-level Mapex drums.
+The Poplar drum shells have very precisely cut SONIClear bearing edges, similar to the higher-level Mapex drums.
 The toms and bass drum produce a punchy, focused sound that is rather impressive.

 The included brass cymbals are not great, but they work just fine.
 Brass cymbals are typically something to get rid of very quickly, but these ones are a little more musically responsive.